urbancamo/norad-tle-lambda/README.md

 [Celestrak Amateur Satellite Data File](http://www.celestrak.com/NORAD/elements/amateur.txt) and stores it in S3 for use by the [ADIF Processor](https://bit.ly/adifproc).

+## Building
+Use `sbt assembly` to create the jar with dependencies.
+You will need to set the permission environment variables `AWS_ACCESS_KEY_ID`and `AWS_SECRET_ACCESS_KEY` within the shell that you run the command so the test to upload to the S3 bucket works.

 ## Configuration
 The script [create-lambda.sh](./src/main/scripts/create-lambda.sh) will create the lambda.
-You will need to define the role `lambda-executor` in AWS with permission policy `AWSLambdaRole` and use `aws configure` setup [AWS cli](https://aws.amazon.com/cli/) with an account with permissions to create a lambda.
+You will need to define the role `lambda-executor` in AWS with permission policy `AWSLambdaRole` and permission to access the S3 repository such as `AmazonS3FullAccess` then use `aws configure` setup [AWS cli](https://aws.amazon.com/cli/) with an account with permissions to create a lambda.

 ## Triggering the Lambda